openpreserve/scape-toolwrapper/README.md

 **Note:** when executing the bash wrapped version of the tool, please make sure that parameters made of multiple terms (white-space delimited) are provided within double quotes (e.g. -compress None should be "-compress None").

-Then, if one wants to generate a Debian package, for a given toolspec (and optionally for the respectively componentspec) and for the previously generated artifacts, one executes the **bash-debian-generator**, as the following diagram explains.
+Then, if one wants to generate a Debian package, for a given toolspec (and optionally for the respective componentspec) and for the previously generated artifacts, one executes the **bash-debian-generator**, as the following diagram explains.

 <pre> +---------------------+
  |  output_directory   |